1000 (number)

 1000 or one thousand is the natural number following 999 and preceding 1001.
 In most English-speaking countries, it can be written with or without a comma or sometimes a period separating the thousands digit: 1,000.

-A group of one thousand things is sometimes known, from Ancient Greek, as a chiliad.
+A group of one thousand units is sometimes known, from Ancient Greek, as a chiliad.
 A period of one thousand years may be known as a chiliad or, more often from Latin, as a millennium.
 The number 1000 is also sometimes described as a short thousand in medieval contexts where it is necessary to distinguish the Germanic concept of 1200 as a long thousand.
+It is the first 4-digit integer.